 - Moyer-Mileur LJ, Ransdell L, Bruggers CS: Fitness of children with standard-risk acute lymphoblastic leukemia during maintenance therapy: response to a home-based exercise and nutrition program.
 J Pediatr Hematol Oncol 31 (4): 259-66, 2009.
 [PUBMED Abstract]

-- Kushi LH, Byers T, Doyle C, et al.: American Cancer Society Guidelines on Nutrition and Physical Activity for cancer prevention: reducing the risk of cancer with healthy food choices and physical activity.
-CA Cancer J Clin 56 (5): 254-81; quiz 313-4, 2006 Sep-Oct.
+- Kushi LH, Doyle C, McCullough M, et al.: American Cancer Society Guidelines on nutrition and physical activity for cancer prevention: reducing the risk of cancer with healthy food choices and physical activity.
+CA Cancer J Clin 62 (1): 30-67, 2012 Jan-Feb.
 [PUBMED Abstract]

 - Brown J, Byers T, Thompson K, et al.: Nutrition during and after cancer treatment: a guide for informed choices by cancer survivors.
 CA Cancer J Clin 51 (3): 153-87; quiz 189-92, 2001 May-Jun.
 [PUBMED Abstract]